 The Forest Quilt

 The quilt above was one of two quilts made from a mother’s beautiful clothes and gifted to a daughter and a son from their father.
-Gloria loved the woods and she loved to dance.
-For the son, I made a view of the forest surrounding their home (with artistic license – there was no stream).
+Gloria loved the woods, so for the son, I made a view of the forest surrounding their home (with artistic license – there was no stream).
 Thirty items of clothing were used to make this quilt and I deliberately had the water flow right off the quilt.
 I copied Ruth B. McDowell’s method of paper piecing the background (read more under Appliqued Quilts in my Blog) and then appliqued extra details onto the finished patchwork.

 The Dancing Lady Quilt

-This quilt combines the traditional quilt (with a split 9×3 inch block) with the art quilt – in this case the lady dancing amongst the bluebirds.
+This quilt combines the traditional quilt (with a split 9 x 3 inch block) with the art quilt – in this case the lady dancing amongst the bluebirds.
 About twenty different items were used to make this quilt, many of them t-shirts or knits.
 Also, I changed the background from sunset to sunrise so that I could mirror the night sky in the deep of the sea.

 Closeups of the quilt are shown below.
 To enlarge the pictures, doubleclick on any picture.